danclab/laMEG/_sources/index.rst.txt

 The source code of the project is hosted on Github at the following address: https://github.com/danclab/laMEG

-To get started, follow the installation instructions `in the README <https://github.com/danclab/laMEG?tab=readme-ov-file#installation>`_.
+To get started, follow the `installation instructions <https://danclab.github.io/laMEG/#installation>`_.

 Available modules
 -----------------